holly-cummins/holly-cummins.github.io/posts/2022-01-24--bonkers-beans/index.md

 ![peas](peas.png)

-Carver discovered that by rotating cotton crops with peanuts, farmers were able to grow more cotton.
+This is where Carver comes in.
+He discovered that by rotating cotton crops with peanuts, farmers were able to grow more cotton.
 Farmers loved the improved cotton yields, but they had a problem.
 Peanuts.
 What should they do with all of these peanuts they were producing?